xenify-io/litepaper/README.md

 ## ⭐️ XNF Cycle Distribution

 Xenify employs a balanced approach in the daily distribution of XNF tokens, with a focus on four central components across all the chains it's deployed on.
-These components receive an equal share of the daily mint, with 25% allocated to users who participate in burning XEN tokens, 25% allocated to users who burn YSL tokens, 25% allocated to native token contributors, and the remaining 25% distributed among those who engage in swaps.
+These components receive an equal share of the daily mint, with 25% allocated to users who participate in burning vXEN tokens, 25% allocated to users who burn YSL tokens, 25% allocated to native token contributors, and the remaining 25% distributed among those who engage in swaps.

 For instance, if the daily minted amount of XNF tokens is 20,000, the distribution is split evenly, with each component receiving 5,000 XNF tokens.
 This uniform allocation structure extends to all chains where Xenify is present.
 Thus, irrespective of the chain they're using, participants involved in either burning tokens, contributing natives, or executing swaps have the opportunity to earn a portion of the daily minted XNF tokens.

 To ascertain each user's share of the daily mint, the protocol will perform a series of calculations.
 These calculations will be based on the contributions made by a user to each component during the cycle.
 The protocol will consolidate these contributions to accurately compute the total XNF distribution for each user.
 This methodical approach ensures an equitable distribution, crediting both the user's active engagement in token burns and their contribution in terms of native tokens and swap fees.
 Keep in mind, the XNF earned through native contributions and the swap fee will be distributed as veXNF.

-The protocol calculates your share of the daily XNF allocated to the XEN burn fee contributions, by taking into account the total XNF tokens distributed (TD), the total number of XEN batches burned during the cycle (TX), and the number of XEN batches you burned during the cycle (UX).
-Here's the formula for the XEN burn allocation (XB) explained in detail:
+The protocol calculates your share of the daily XNF allocated to the vXEN burn fee contributions, by taking into account the total XNF tokens distributed (TD), the total number of vXEN batches burned during the cycle (TX), and the number of vXEN batches you burned during the cycle (UX).
+Here's the formula for the vXEN burn allocation (XB) explained in detail:

 <br>